 Practice Items - Practice items are available for grades 3-8 and high school and utilizes the same testing software.
 Try out an English language arts/literacy or math test to learn how the test works, what’s expected of students, and what kind of questions are included on them.

 NAEP is the largest nationally representative and continuing assessment of what America's students know and can do in various subject areas.
 NAEP results are based on representative samples of students at grades 4, 8, and 12 for the main assessments, or samples of students at ages 9, 13, or 17 years for the long-term assessments.

-For more information on Math assessments in Delaware, contact Curriculum, Instruction and Professional Development at 302-735-4180.
+For more information on Math assessments in Delaware, contact Office of Assessment at 302-735-4204.